Crochet Mini Granny Hexagon Stocking Pattern

 - Scissors

-- Optional: bells, bows, pompoms, or whatever you like to embellish!
+- Optional: bells, bows, pompoms, or any embellishments you prefer!

-- Hexagon before seaming is about 5 inches across from its widest points.
+- Hexagon before seaming is approximately 5 inches across from its widest points.

-- Finished stocking (including hanging loop) is about 5.5 inches tall
+- Finished stocking (including hanging loop) measures about 5.5 inches tall.

-- To make your stocking smaller, work less rounds of the hexagon pattern before seaming.
+- To make your stocking smaller, work fewer rounds of the hexagon pattern before seaming.

 - To make your stocking larger, work more rounds of the hexagon pattern before seaming.

-- Hanging loop is optional and you can make it smaller/larger by working more chains.
+- The hanging loop is optional, and you can adjust its size by working more or fewer chains.

 - This stocking is fun to embellish!
-Try adding bells like I did to the heel and toe, or for a less noisy option, a cute tiny pom pom too!
-You could also add a tiny bow to the top as well.
+Try adding bells like I did to the heel and toe, or for a quieter option, a cute tiny pom pom.
+You could also add a tiny bow to the top for extra charm.

-- Round 1 (shown in red): Chain 4 (counts as a dc), then work (a dc into center of ring, chain 1) 11 times.
+- Round 1 (shown in red): Chain 4 (counts as a double crochet), then work (a double crochet into the center of the ring, chain 1) 11 times.
 Join to close with a slip stitch.

-Note: If you want to make the rounds in the same color, simply slip stitch over until you reach a ch 1 space and keep going.
-If you want to switch colors…cut yarn and join the new yarn at one of the ch 1 spaces and tie securely.
+If you want to make the rounds in the same color, simply slip stitch over until you reach a chain 1 space and continue.
+If you want to switch colors, cut the yarn and join the new yarn at one of the chain 1 spaces and tie securely.

-- Round 2: Chain 3 and work a dc in the same space.
-Chain 1, then work two double crochet in the next (chain 1) space.
-Keep doing this all the way around, working 2 dc in each space, then a chain 1.
+- Round 2: Chain 3 and work a double crochet in the same space.
+Chain 1, then work two double crochets in the next (chain 1) space.
+Continue this around, working 2 double crochets in each space, followed by a chain 1.
 Join to close with a slip stitch.

-- Round 3: Chain 3, then work 2 dc in the same space, then chain 1.
-In the next space, work three dc, then chain 1.
-Keep doing this all the way around the circle…3 dc, then a chain 1 in each space.
+- Round 3: Chain 3, then work 2 double crochets in the same space, then chain 1.
+In the next space, work three double crochets followed by a chain 1.
+Repeat this pattern around the circle, working 3 double crochets and a chain 1 in each space.
 Join with a slip stitch to close.

-- Round 4 (circle becomes hexagon in this round): Chain 4, and in the first space work 2 dc, chain 1, then 3 dc all in the same space.
-This creates the first hexagon corner.
-In the next space, to work the hexagon side, chain 1, then work 3 dc in next space.
-Keep going in this manner, working a corner of two “clusters” and a side of 1 cluster (each cluster being separated by a chain 1).
+- Round 4 (this round transforms the circle into a hexagon): Chain 4, and in the first space work 2 double crochets, chain 1, then 3 double crochets all in the same space to create the first hexagon corner.
+In the next space, chain 1 and work 3 double crochets to form the hexagon side.
+Continue this sequence, creating a corner of two clusters and a side of one cluster, each separated by a chain 1.
 Join with a slip stitch to close the round and do not cut the yarn.

-- Slip stitch over to the next corner space.
-Then, slip stitch into the first stitch after the corner space.
+- Slip stitch over to the next corner space, then into the first stitch after the corner space.

 - Chain 8 for the hanging loop.

 - Next, fold the hexagon in half.
-If you face the hexagon towards you, with one of the flat sides at the top, draw an imaginary line right down the middle of one of the flat sides and then fold along the imaginary line.
-See photo:
+If you face the hexagon towards you, with one of the flat sides at the top, draw an imaginary line right down the middle of one of the flat sides and fold along that line.

 - Work a single crochet into the same stitch (where you made the chains for the hanging loop) into both layers.

-- Work a single crochet into each stitch and in each space until you come to the “heel” which is also the next corner space.
+- Continue working a single crochet into each stitch and in each space until you reach the “heel,” which is the next corner space.

-- Work 3 single crochet into the corner space (the heel of the stocking).
+- Work 3 single crochets into the corner space (the heel of the stocking).

-- Work a single crochet into each stitch and space around to the toe to seam the rest of the stocking.
+- Keep working a single crochet into each stitch and space around to the toe to seam the remainder of the stocking.

 - Fasten off and weave in any ends.